The Challenge of Managing Family Stress

 Encourage Quiet-Reflective Time for Your Family

+Research shows children who get silent in a short meditation improves your child’s health.
 This practice plants the seeds of peace, wisdom, and reflection in your children.
 Have them spend 10 minutes of quiet time each evening.
 This is also their time to read, explore individual creativity, prayer, and meditation.

 Practice S.E.L.F.
 Care